cassidyjames/clairvoyant/README.md

 ![Screenshot](data/screenshot.png)

-## Ask questions and get psychic answers from this fortune teller
+## Get psychic answers from this fortune teller

 Does he love you?
 Should you have pizza for dinner?
 Is there such thing as a stupid question?
 Discover the answers to these questions and more with Clairvoyant, the magic 8-ball inspired fortune teller.